City Lands Planning

 Harry Jerome Neighbourhood Lands

 The first site that the City intends to rezone, with a portion of the site to be made available for development is the Harry Jerome Neighbourhood Lands.
-The Council approved funding strategy for the new Harry Jerome Community Recreation Centre, which is scheduled to open in 2026, includes the sale or long-term lease of surplus City lands at the Harry Jerome Neighbourhood Lands.
+The Council approved funding strategy for the new Harry Jerome Community Recreation Centre, which is scheduled to open in 2026 at a cost of $230 million, includes the sale or long-term lease of surplus City lands at the Harry Jerome Neighbourhood Lands.
 Some of these lands have already been leased and developed (as the Lonsdale Square and Sunrise Senior Living projects), some will be retained by the City for park, and some will be made available for disposition in the near future.

 City staff are proposing to amend the Official Community Plan to allow increased height and floorspace for the Harry Jerome Neighbourhood Lands.
-The allowable height is proposed to increase from 88 metres to 103 metres (i.e. approximately 30 storeys to 35 storeys) and the allowable gross floor area is proposed to increase from 2.5 to 2.9 times the site area.
-These changes would result in a gain of about 180 housing units.
-The benefits of this proposal include increased housing supply, added population to support local retail and service businesses, and additional revenue for the City.
+The proposed bylaw changes would increase the permitted height of two high-rise buildings by five storeys (to 88 and 103 metres respectively), and the allowable gross floor area from 2.5 to 2.9 times to support the development of approximately 180 additional housing units.
+The benefits of this proposal include increased housing supply, added population to support local retail and service businesses, and additional revenue for the City for the funding of the new Harry Jerome Community Recreation Centre.
 The proposed changes are anticipated to have minor impacts on traffic and infrastructure, and City staff consider the changes reasonable in the context of allowable height and density in the area.

 • Community engagement